(Updated 5/10/2018 and 6/22/2019)

 Think about Idaho trying to compete with Boise State who has already found success.
 You can’t run their type of Stanford/Pro-Style offense.
 Instead, Idaho should go Flexbone to recruit an entirely different style of player.
 Or how about Hawaii?
 You could teach the entire island chain, which has some amazing talent, the Flexbone and get a system going for generations.

 Since I first wrote this in the pre-season of the 2016 a few of these programs have had turn arounds.
 Lane Kiffin has pumped life into FAU, Butch Davis into FIU, Scott Frost drove the UCF Knights from 0-12 to 13-0, and Army has won 18 games.
-Only one of those programs was running the Flexbone but it’s safe to say there are many programs like Hawaii, Idaho, and others that could benefit from a scheme offense individual to their program like Nevada found success with in the pistol under Chris Ault.
+Only one of those programs was running the Flexbone but it’s safe to say there are many programs like Hawaii (ever improving under Nick Rolovich), Idaho (again, now an FCS), and others that could benefit from a scheme offense individual to their program like Nevada found success with in the pistol under Chris Ault.